lyorig/Halcyon/README.md

 A C++ SDL wrapper, focused on speed and ease of use.
 - **lyoSTL**
 Various classes and types that enhance and simplify coding.
-- **lyoECS**
-An Entity-Component System, features both static and dynamic variants.

 ## The rendering system
 There are a few steps to rendering the game.